Code of Conduct

-Will the interviews be taped?
+Will an interview be taped?
 If so, how will they be recorded?

-We have no present intent to do so, but cannot rule out recordation, as it could be useful in circumstances that we cannot now predict.
-If recorded, interviews will only be released on a need-to-know basis, or pursuant to a subpoena or court order.
+We have no present intent to do so, but cannot rule out recording an interview, as it could be useful in circumstances that we cannot now predict.
+In such a case, the interviewee will be asked for permission to record the interview, and interviews will only be released on a need-to-know basis or pursuant to a subpoena or court order.